SikuliX/SikuliX-Docs/src/main/resources/docs/source/textandocr.rst

 This is then recognized with each subsequent script start in the same IDE session.

-Use :py:meth:`OCR.Options.dataPath` to switch the path dynamically.
+Use :py:meth:`dataPath` to switch the path dynamically.

 Other possibilities to tweak the Tesseract OCR process
 ------------------------------------------------------